StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 4. Inspect the created AIP at "./tests/sample\_files/foo" and its METS files.
 5. Run the command from Step 3 with the following changes:
 	* Change the "account\_id" parameter value from "foo" to "bar".
-	* Append `-rdf-xlsx="../tests/sample_files/sample_rdf.xlsx"` to the command.
+	* Append the following parameters:
+		* `-mets-template="mets_templates/nc_gov.xml"`
+		* `-premis-log="../tests/sample_files/sample_premis.log"`
+		* `-rdf-xlsx="../tests/sample_files/sample_rdf.xlsx"`
-6. Inspect the created AIP at "./tests/sample\_files/bar" and its METS files.
+6. Inspect the created AIP at "./tests/sample\_files/bar".
+	* Compare the data in the METS file, "../tests/sample_files/bar.mets.xml", to the source data in the RDF and PREMIS log files that were passed in.
-	* Inspect the source .xlsx file and compare its data to that in the ".mets.xml" file.
+	* Inspect the METS template that was passed in to see how the RDF and PREMIS data were incorporated.

-7. Delete the following temporary AIP and hot-folder paths:
-	* "./tests/sample\_files/foo".
-	* "./tests/sample\_files/bar".
-	* "./tests/sample\_files/hot\_folder".
+*Note: You can reset the hot-folder by running "../tests/sample\_files/reset\_hot\_folder.py".
+This will delete the "foo" and "bar" AIP folders.*

 -----
 *[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.
 Similar differences might apply for PIP.*